Siennc232/nepal-dashboard/README.md

 ## Final Version

-The final version of the dashboard is: **nepal-dashboard-self-contained.html**
+The final version of the dashboard is: **nepal-dashboard-v4.html** You can view it via this link: **https://siennc232.github.io/nepal-dashboard/nepal-dashboard-v4.html**

 This self-contained HTML file includes all necessary styling and scripts, making it easy to view and share without additional dependencies.